pdgilbert/EgFreeCAD/source/intro.rst

 github repository,  use Sphinx :py:obj:`doctest` and :py:obj:`testcode` with :py:obj:`testoutput` directives.
 If there is any test output then it is displayed in a block below the :py:obj:`testcode`.
-All tests use the setup code specified in Spinx :py:obj:`conf.py` :py:obj:`doctest_global_setup` variable, which does
+All tests use the setup code specified in Sphinx :py:obj:`conf.py` :py:obj:`doctest_global_setup` variable, which does

 .. testcode::